Cewd Workforce Certified Phlebotomy Technician - Garrett College

 Occupational Outlook

-Employment of phlebotomists is projected to grow 10 % from 2021 to 2031, faster than the average for all occupations, with about 21,500 openings for phlebotomists projected each year over the decade.
+Employment of phlebotomists is projected to grow about 6–8% from 2024 to 2034 — faster than the average for all occupations.

 Get Started